2026 Football Roster Tracker

 Malachi Character (true freshman)

-Devin Hightower, the Blazers’ leading tackler and starting Mike linebacker for most of the season, is departing.
+Devin Hightower, the Blazers’ leading tackler and starting Mike linebacker for most of the season, is transferring.
 Following a campaign full of inconsistent playing time, Calvin Pitcher is out of eligibility.
 After coming alive in the wake of Dilfer’s firing, racking up nearly all of his counting stats during the second half of the 2025 season, Eddy Toussom jumped into the portal.
 Eli Ennis, who transferred to UAB from Nicholls State in 2024 after being named a finalist for the FCS Buck Buchanan Award, recently entered the portal again, appearing in just four games for the Blazers.
+Tylan McNichols’ January 5th portal entry means every single one of UAB’s linebackers has departed.

 Secondary